 Acne is a common skin condition among the larger population.
-As acne heals and clears up, it may leave marks on the skin resulting in rolling scars.
+As inflammatory, painful or picked-at acne heals and clears up, it may leave marks on the skin resulting in rolling scars.

 Skin scars are also part of the normal healing process after a burn or other trauma such as surgery or injury.